TheAwiteb/n34/docs/commands.md

   signing events.
 -   `-b`, `--bunker-url`: The URL of a NIP-46 bunker service used for remote signing of events.
+-   `-7`, `--nip07`: Enables signing events using the browser's NIP-07
+  extension.
+Listens on `127.0.0.1:51034`.
+You can configure the address with `n34 config nip07`
 -   `-r`, `--relays`: A relay to read from and write to.
 This option can be specified multiple times to connect to several relays.
 -   `--pow`: Sets the Proof of Work difficulty required when creating events.